 Immediately after an animal bite, no test can determine whether the rabies virus has been transmitted.
 Thus, people who have been bitten may be given rabies immune globulin and vaccine by injection to prevent rabies.
 Rabies immune globulin, which consists of antibodies to the virus, provides protection immediately but only for a short time.
 The rabies vaccine stimulates the body to produce antibodies to the virus.
 The vaccine provides protection that begins more gradually but that lasts for a much longer time.

 Whether vaccine and immune globulin are needed depends on whether people have been previously immunized with rabies vaccine and what the type and status of animal are.
 For example, doctors determine the following:

-If people have been bitten, need preventive treatment, and have not been immunized previously, they are given rabies immune globulin and rabies vaccine right away (on day 0).
+If people who have been bitten need preventive treatment and have not been immunized previously, they are given rabies immune globulin and rabies vaccine right away (on day 0).
 Immune globulin is injected around the wound if possible.
 They are given three more injections of the vaccine: on days 3, 7, and 14.
 People with a weakened immune system (by a disorder such as AIDS or a drug) are given an additional injection on day 28.

 If people have already been vaccinated, the risk of developing rabies is reduced.
 However, the wound must be cleaned promptly, and an injection of rabies vaccine is given immediately and on day 3.

 Centers for Disease Control and Prevention: Rabies.
 This web site provides links to how rabies is transmitted, what its symptoms are, how to prevent rabies, and when to seek medical care, as well as information for specific groups of people and other resources.

 Drugs Mentioned In This Article